 The photograph featured in A panorama protects it’s view was shot in Jasper National Park in the fall of 2014.
-The resulting image was produced through a process of re-photography, and will exist in Manning Hall at the Art Gallery of Alberta for a year as well as on a billboard on the outskirts of Jasper for the duration of Future Station: 2015 Alberta Biennial of Contemporary Art.
+The resulting image was produced through a process of re-photography and was installed in Manning Hall at the Art Gallery of Alberta for a year as well as on a billboard on the outskirts of Jasper for the duration of Future Station: 2015 Alberta Biennial of Contemporary Art.

-This project is generously supported by Pattison Billboards
+This project was generously supported by Pattison Billboards